 (3) Where the owner and the occupier of private land are both served with a notice under subregulation (1) it is a defence in any proceeding against either of them under subregulation (2)(a) or (b) for the defendant to show that the other has complied with the provisions of that paragraph.

-5. Protection Board may carry out search and recover cost
+5. Searches and recovery of costs

 (1) Without affecting any proceeding against or liability of any owner or occupier under regulation 3 or 4, if an inspector is of the opinion that neither the owner nor the occupier of private land has complied with the direction contained in a notice served on either or both of them under regulation 3 or 4, the inspector may enter the land to which the notice relates and carry out all or any of the requirements of the direction.